trOnk12/rijksmusem/documentation/README.md

 As a first step, an **_AdManager_** needs to have some settings.
 You can create an **_AdManagerSettings_** object and pass it to your newly created instance of **_AdManager_**.
 Otherwise the **_AdMnager_** will use the default values.
 In this object you can specify if you want to play the ad with the SDK’s internal player or a player of your choice that must conform to **_AdPlayer_** interface.
-Also you can specify the cache policy (default none), the assets quality preference (default high) and if the player should play the ads one by one or as a playlist (enqueueEnabled, default true).
+Also you can specify the cache policy (default none), the assets quality preference (default high), the video view id and if the player should play the ads one by one or as a playlist (enqueueEnabled, default true).

 Next, you need to call prepare method on the **_AdManager_** object.
 This will buffer the ads if you decide to play them with the internal player.
 Here is how it looks like.